2020PB/police-brutality/reports/Ohio.md

 ### Police pepper-spray a medic | May 31st

-Police point blank pepper spray a medic who was tending to a protestor
+Police point blank pepper spray a medic who was tending to a protester

 tags: medic, pepper-spray, spray